-Both the quantitative and qualitative results demonstrated that there was a shift in non-school related SMU pre-pandemic to post-onset; children went from using an average of 149 minutes per day (2.48 hours) to an average of 199 minutes per day (3.32 hours) post-onset (medium effect size change; see Figure 2a).
+Both the quantitative and qualitative results demonstrated that there was a shift in non-school-related SMU prepandemic to post-onset; children went from using an average of 149 min per day (2.48 h) to an average of 199 min per day (3.32 h) post-onset (medium effect size change; see Figure 2a).
 This increase held even after age, income, and social desirability were accounted for.
 Pre-pandemic SMU also significantly predicted post-onset SMU, suggesting stability in rank order compared to other families, even as all families tended to see a rise in SMU.
-Qualitative findings supported those conclusions as parents discussed their children using more screen media and having more access to screen media devices like iPads (see Figure 1 and Supp.
-D theme Screen time: "More screen media use during COVID-19" and "More access to iPad/tablet during COVID-19").
-Post-onset, parents tended to attribute this rise in SMU to either the pandemic or a change in their child's learning situation (see Figure 1 and Supp.
-D theme Factors influencing screen media).
-While the quantitative results did not specifically take school-related media use into account, these qualitative findings clearly suggest parents were also seeing an inherent increase in screen time due to distance learning, as seen in other studies (Lau & Lee, 2020; Pombo et al., 2020).
+Qualitative findings supported those conclusions as parents discussed their children using more screen media and having more access to screen media devices like iPads (see Figure 1 and Supporting Information D theme Screen time: "More screen media use during COVID-19" and "More access to iPad/tablet during COVID-19").
+Post-onset, parents tended to attribute this rise in SMU to either the pandemic or a change in their child's learning situation (see Figure 1 and Supporting Information D theme Factors influencing screen media).
+While the quantitative results did not specifically take school-related media use into account, these qualitative findings clearly suggest parents were also seeing an inherent increase in screen time due to distance learning, as seen in other studies (Lau & Lee, 2021; Pombo et al., 2020).